Tanz0rz/haxe-fmod/extension/haxe/plugin-api-dsp.md

 ## FMOD_DSP_METERING_INFO
 verdict: bound
 Type: haxefmod.studio.Types.FmodDspMeteringInfo
-Dsp.getMetering() returns the output side, getMetering(true) or getInputMetering() the input side, once setMeteringEnabled is on.

 ## FMOD_DSP_PAN_GETROLLOFFGAIN_FUNC
 verdict: cannot received only by a plugin callback on FMOD's mixer thread, which Haxe code cannot host, Dsp.create gives the built-in units and StudioSystem.loadPlugin loads a compiled plugin